DanielLiui/Animated-chatbot/README.md

 # Folders & files
-- Some folders & files like flask_sesion, Lib, Scripts, & pyvenv.cfg are needed for the virtual environment
+- Some folders & files like Lib, Scripts, & pyvenv.cfg are needed for the virtual environment

-# Run
+# How to run in an IDE
 1. Setup

 Install node modules:
 > npm install

-Activate virtual environment by selecting virtual environment as your interpreter in the bottom right or
+Activate virtual environment by selecting the virtual environment in your IDE or

 Windows terminal:
 > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process